Lisbon Travel Guide

 If you want to explore the top attractions in Lisbon, you should schedule a minimum of three full days, during which you’ll be active from morning until night.

-If you have more time, you can comfortably spend over a week in Lisbon, allowing you to take excursions to neighboring places such as Sintra or Cascais and enjoy a day at the beach.
+If you have more time, you can comfortably spend over a week in Lisbon, allowing you to go on excursions to neighboring places such as Sintra or Cascais and enjoy a day at the beach.

 What language is spoken in Lisbon?